Sunroom vs. Solarium - Knowing The Difference

 Where Will You Put it?

 If you live in a warm climate, locating the sunroom on a north-facing wall is best because a south-facing solarium would just get too hot in summer.
-On the other hand, if you live in a cold place, a south- or southeast-facing conservatory will capture the power of the sun to maximum effect.
+On the other hand, if you live in a cold place, a conservatory that is situated facing south or southeast will capture the power of the sun to maximum effect.